 The purpose of building such towers had merely been to collect pigeons’ excrement to be used as fertilizer or as an ingredient for producing gunpowder.

 The main issue was to build as many pigeon nests inside as possible with the least materials.

 The architecture of these seemingly simple structures was not void of art and calculations although economic consideration should have been taken.

-Icehouses were built for reserving snow and ice for summer use.
+Icehouses are one of the Iranian vernacular structures that were built for reserving snow and ice for summer use.
 Supplying ice in the plateau had been very hard.
-Warm season was long and cold season short.
+The warm season was long and the cold season short.
 Drinkable water was not enough.
 Snow-covered mountains were not available everywhere.
 The difference in altitude made it even harder to carry snow down to low areas.

-A ditch, a wall and a thick storage structure were the intelligent solution to supply and reserve ice for later use.
+A ditch, a wall, and a thick storage structure were the intelligent solutions to supply and reserve ice for later use.

 There were some technical and cultural aspects involved as well, like any other structures, which are quite interesting.

-Water reservoir is a deep circular insulated pit covered by a dome and accessed by a stairway leading down to its entrance.
+Water reservoir is one of the Iranian vernacular structures and a deep circular insulated pit covered by a dome and accessed by a stairway leading down to its entrance.
 A barrel-vaulted ceiling covered this stairway.

 Water could be kept cool and clean with the help of some local techniques.